 Babcock and Sloane McFarland co-own Welcome Diner.
 McFarland has been an owner since the beginning of Welcome a decade and a half ago, long before Babcock came aboard.
 The diner’s move a few blocks south was prompted by a few things.
 Lease issues.
 The desire to cook with more than a flattop and fryer.
 The new Welcome, which 35 seats inside and 35 out, opened in August.
 The exterior is polished white, the neon sign a pink and teal more Miami than Phoenix.

 Inside, a bar curls around a full open kitchen.
 If you are wise and your party is three or fewer, you will sit here.
 The bar stools are lean.
 Elbows press on the counter.
 A willowy waitress may flit over and call you “dude” or say “that’s chill” and sit on the empty barstool beside yours as she discourses on the heat of the gumbo and pens your order.

 Sitting, talking, observing, you wait for starters.

 Eclectic jammy tunes flow.
-The walls are adorned with art and trinkets, many salvaged from the old spot, like stickers and a giant cheerleading trophy.
+The walls are adorned with art and trinkets, many salvaged from the old spot, like stickers and a huge cheerleading trophy.
 A cook swabs a burger bun on a buttered roller, sets the buns on the flattop, torches the cheese on a beef patty with a sucking blue flame.
-Another drops a fryer basket into hot oil.
+Another drops a fryer basket into bubbling oil.
 Steam rises in the dim light.